Facundo Quignon

-Facundo Tomás Quignón (born 2 May 1993) is an Argentine professional footballer who plays as a midfielder for Major League Soccer club FC Dallas.
+Facundo Tomás Quignón (born 2 May 1993) is an Argentine professional footballer who plays as a midfielder for Belgrano.

 Club career

 In June 2021, Quignón signed with FC Dallas on a two-and-a-half-year contract.

-On April 23, 2022, Quignón scored his first MLS goal, against Houston Dynamo FC in a 2–1 FC Dallas win.
+On 23 April 2022 Quignón scored his first MLS goal, against Houston Dynamo FC in a 2–1 FC Dallas win.

-On October 17, 2022, he scored his first MLS playoff goal in a 2-1 FC Dallas victory against Minnesota United to help send them to the conference semifinals.
+On 17 October 2022 he scored his first MLS playoff goal in a 2-1 FC Dallas victory against Minnesota United to help send them to the conference semifinals.

 International career

 In October 2009, Quignón represented the Argentina national under-17 team at the 2009 FIFA U-17 World Cup.